datjandra/acumos/README.md

 ## What is this project about?
 Basic "hello world" example to:

-1. Compose ratings prediction model for on-boarding to Acumos.
+1. Compose ratings prediction model for on-boarding to Acumos marketplace.
 2. Script to test model locally.

 ## Use cases